Bills uplifted by Hamlin's progress, hope to show resilience - WHIZ News

 The test for the Bills now is focusing their attention on returning to the field.
 It’s yet another challenge during a year filled with adversity for one of the AFC’s best teams.

-McDermott is confident the Bills, much like their community, can once again show their resilience.
+McDermott — who sat with Allen at the podium during an emotional, nearly 40-minute news conference — is confident the Bills, much like their community, can once again show their resilience.

 “How do I know that we’ll be able to overcome, is we have to.
 Just like we’ve done many times before, and this city, and the people of western New York that have dealt with what they’ve dealt with.
 That’s what you do,” McDermott said.
 “This is what western New York and the fans of the Buffalo Bills, this is what we do.”